qwaneu/qwaneu.github.io/training/test-driven-development.md

 ---
-title:  TDD - Test Driven Development Hands-on
+title:  Hexagonal Architecture Hands-on
 layout: other
 summary: 'TDD in once sentence: write a failing test, make it pass, refactor and repeat - easier said than done.
 Take a deep dive in growing your test driven development skills.'
-tags: [agile engineering, extreme programming, XP, TDD, test driven development, refactoring, unit testing, scrum developer, CI/CD, continuous integration, continuous delivery]
+tags: [agile engineering, extreme programming, XP, TDD, test driven development,ports and adapters, hexagonal architecture, clean architecture, scrum developer, CI/CD, continuous integration, continuous delivery]
 ---

 In this in depth practical course, you will learn Test Driven Development and